sathya-mithra-k/Problem_Solving_HackerRank/README.md

 11. Whether two kangaroo with speed v1,v2 and starting position x1,x2 meet at a common part.<br/>
 12. Finding the count of maximum and minimum points scored by a foot ball player in different matches.(checking how many times she/he broke her record for high and low score).<br/>
 13. Checking whether the bill split is done correctly.<br/>
-14. To check whether a day is beautiful or not.
+14. To check whether a day is beautiful or not.<br/>
+15. Find among two cat which cat is closer to the mouse.